imvickykumar999/Flask-XAMPP-Onion-Host/README.md

 ## `flask_app.py`

-> First open tor browser, then run below file.
+> First open the Tor browser, then run the below file.

 <br>